BilalM04/bilalm04/README.md

 # Hello, I'm Mohammad Bilal 👋

-I am a second-year software engineering student at McMaster University, driven by my love for programming and an unwavering curiosity for technology.
+I am a third-year software engineering student at McMaster University, driven by my love for programming and an unwavering curiosity for technology.

 ## Tech Stack